 Kingstown Port of Call

-Part of St Vincent's and Kingstown's charm is an underdevelopment of tourist attractions.
-There are many things to do and see but the city and scenery emote a rustic unhurried charm lacking in other cruise ports.
+Part of the island's charm is its relative lack of touristy development.
+There are many things to see and do but the sleepy city and unspoiled scenery emote a rustic, unhurried charm lacking in many other popular Caribbean destinations.

 St Vincent's cruise port is located a few minutes away from downtown Kingstown.
-The port can berth two cruise vessels and an attractive cruise ship terminal has many passenger amenities such as gift shop, restaurants, and tourist information centre.
+The port can berth two cruise vessels at a time, and the attractive cruise ship terminal offers passenger amenities such as a gift shop, restaurants, and a tourist information centre.

 Tourist information is available from the cruise ship terminal.

-Kingstown from the cruise terminal is easily walked to as are all parts of the small city.
-For farther away attractions, taxis wait just outside the cruise terminal.
+Kingstown can be comfortably reached on foot from the cruise terminal, and a lot of the small city can likewise be explored on foot.
+For more distant island attractions, taxis wait just outside the cruise terminal.
 Privately owned vans circle the island and can be flagged down from the roadside.
-A ferry connects to separate islands.
-To rent a car, drivers must first purchase a temporary drivers license for EC$50.
+A ferry connects to other nearby islands.
+To rent a car, drivers must first purchase a temporary driver's license.

-Kingstown itself is a fun if quick place to discover, especially the central market for fresh produce and several historic churches.
-Up the hill is an extremely interesting and historic botanical garden with a breadfruit tree given by Captain Bligh.
-Great scenic views are seen from a drive through Mesopotamia Valley and Queens Drive.
+Kingstown itself is a fun place to explore, especially the central market and several historic churches.
+Up the hill there is an extremely interesting and historic botanical garden with a breadfruit tree gifted to the island by Captain Bligh.
+Great scenic views can be enjoyed on the drive through Mesopotamia Valley and along Queens Drive.
 Fort Charlotte is also a great climb for views over the city.
-There are many pristine diving spots all over the coast as well as small secluded beaches.
+There are many pristine scuba diving and snorkelling spots all over the coast as well as several small secluded beaches.

 Bounty - cheap and cheerful local cuisine

-At the corner of Bay and Bedford streets a great lively and colourful market is fun to visit.
-The cruise ship terminal building also has small shops great for souvenirs although the crafts market on Frenches Street is better.
+At the corner of Bay and Bedford streets a lively and colourful market awaits.
+The cruise ship terminal building also has small souvenir shops but the offerings of the craft stalls on Frenches Street are usually more authentic.